After Delay, Michael Cohen To Testify On Capitol Hill Next Week

 After testifying publicly on Capitol Hill next Wednesday, Feb.
 27, Cohen is then scheduled appear in a closed session before the House intelligence committee the next day.

 The public hearing will not involve questions about Russian interference in the 2016 election, Cummings said.
-Cohen is expected to be questioned by the oversight committee about payments before the 2016 election to women who allege they had sexual relationships with Trump.
+Cohen is expected to be questioned by the oversight committee about payments before Election Day in 2016 to buy the silence of women who allege they had sexual relationships with Trump.

 Trump has acknowledged a payment to one of the women but denied the allegations about a sexual relationship.
 He also has said he did nothing wrong and that Cohen has pleaded guilty to actions that aren't actually against the law.